raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 ## Being On Time and Timing

-ser puntual/llegar a tiempo
+ser puntual
-    = be on time `I was on time for the meeting` - `I am on time for the meeting` = be punctual `I was punctual for the meeting` - `I am punctual for the meeting`
+    = be on time `I was on time for the meeting`
+    = be punctual `I was punctual for the meeting`

+puntualmente
+    = punctually
+    ?
+Llegó puntual a la reunión : `He arrived punctually for the meeting`

 a tiempo
     = on time (puntual, a la hora) `I try to be on time for meetings` - `The train arrived on time`